jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 Number of Hidden Layers:

-## Result
+# Result

-#### Quantitative Measures
+### Quantitative Measures

-#### Quantitative and Qualitative Results
+### Quantitative and Qualitative Results

-#### Justification of Results
+### Justification of Results

-## Ethical Consideration
+# Ethical Consideration

 While accurate weather predictions can benefit society, there are potential ethical implications to consider.
 The model's predictions may disproportionately impact specific groups, such as farmers, who rely heavily on accurate weather forecasts for their livelihoods.
 If the model's predictions are less accurate for specific regions or time periods, it could lead to negative consequences for these communities.
 Moreover, the potential misuse of the model by bad actors may lead to the dissemination of false (e.g. extreme weather conditions), causing panic or confusion.
 Ensuring the model's robustness, accuracy, and fairness across various regions and population groups is crucial to mitigate these ethical concerns.

-## Authors
+# Authors

-Jingwen (Steven) Shi: Model Building & Decising, Model Training, Hyperparameters Tuning, Result Displaying, Graph Generation, Report Writing
+Jingwen (Steven) Shi: GRU Building & Deciding, GRU Training, GRU Hyperparameters Tuning, Result Displaying, Graph Generation, Report Writing

-Hongsheng Zhong: Data Processing & Normalization, Loss Function, Debug
+Hongsheng Zhong: Data Processing & Normalization, Input and Target Separation, Loss Function, Debug

-Hangjian Zhang: Preprocess Data
+Hangjian Zhang: Transformer Building & Deciding, Transformer Training, Transformer Hyperparameters Tuning

 Xuankui Zhu: Scaler Research